Referential Integrity and Julie's Scenario

 For example, we might have a parent MDC table named MESSAGE which is organized on column GENID_MESSAGE and has a primary key defined on column MSG_SA.
 The child table, OUTGOING_MESSAGE, is organized on column GENID_OUTGOING_MESSAGE and has a foreign key defined on column MSG_ID that references MESSAGE (MSG_SA) with delete rules.

-Assume we are deleting a parent row with MSG_SA=3.
-The delete statement might perform a scan of the child table with a predicate MSG_ID=3.
-Assume, we are doing a scan from block1 to block3 of the child table.
-There is a child row with MSG_ID=3 in block3 which we shall refer to as the candidate child row.
+Assume that we are deleting a parent row with MSG_SA=3, the delete statement might perform a scan of the child table with a predicate MSG_ID=3.
+Assuming that we are performing a scan from block1 to block3 of the child table, there is a child row with MSG_ID=3 in block3 which we shall refer to as the candidate child row.

 Now assume the RI scan has finished scanning block1 of the child table, however, it has not scanned block3 yet.
 If another application updates the MDC key of the candidate child row and moves it from block3 to block1, which the delete statement has already scanned, the scan misses this candidate child row during the RI scan and cause an RI violation.
 The upgrade to RR isolation on the RI scan of the child prevents this by blocking the update of MDC key on the child table until the delete from the parent table commits or rolls back.

-A similar situation might also occur during database partitioning if the foreign key is not a superset of the partitioning key.
+A similar situation might also occur during database partitioning if the foreign key is not a superset of the partitioning key, or when the child table is an RPT (range partitioned table) and the foreign key is not a superset of the partitioning key.
 The use of isolation RR for the child table scan prevents other users from moving rows into ranges of the index that have already been scanned by updating the partitioning key column.

 To avoid the isolation level upgrade, you can provide an index that can be used for the referential integrity scan that matches the foreign key definition.